WOMADelaide: 1990s

-From 1993 the festival officially moved to Botanic Park, after the threat of bush fires in 1992, and ran every two years (in odd-numbered years) to not conflict with subsequent editions of the Adelaide Festival.
-Three-day passes were priced at $98 ($80 concession), with one person under 15 years of age admitted free for each adult ticket.
-Full day-and-night tickets cost $60 ($45 concession).
-1993 also saw the first time festival founder Peter Gabriel appear in Australia.
-Peak audience attendance in 1993 was 33,000.
+In 1995 Stage 4 was added, as well as The Virtual Artists' internet tent, an at-the-time futuristic component of the program with a Netscape web browser.
+CUCME video conferencing software was also launched during the week of the festival, and The Discovery Channel made a documentary on WOMADelaide's 10-megabyte connection.
+A one-off CD compilation of artists, Womadelaide '95, was also released.
 The 1995 audience attendance was 55,000.
-Stage 4 was added, as well as The Virtual Artists' internet tent.
-At the time, a futuristic component of the program with Netscape web browser and CUCME video conferencing software launching that week.
-The Discovery Channel made a documentary on WOMADelaide's 10-megabyte connection.
-A one-off CD compilation of artists playing this year, Womadelaide '95, was also released.

-From 1996, the management and production of WOMADelaide was taken on by the Adelaide-based company Arts Projects Australia.
-There was also a small event, the one-off WOMAD Indian Pacific train trip from Perth to Pimba across the Nullarbor Plain on a chartered Indian Pacific train featuring performances on board the carriages and culminated in a finale concert at Spud's Roadhouse at Pimba, 480 km north of Adelaide.
-The lineup comprised the following.
+From 1996 the management and production of WOMADelaide was taken on by the Adelaide-based company Arts Projects Australia.
+This saw the special-event, one-off WOMAD Indian Pacific train trip from Perth to Pimba across the Nullarbor Plain on a chartered Indian Pacific train.
+It featured performances on board the carriages and culminated in a finale concert at Spud's Roadhouse at Pimba, 480 km north of Adelaide, with the following lineup: